polterguy/polterguy.github.io/dashboard/hyper-ide/index.md

 ![Screenshot of editing a Hyperlambda file in Hyper IDE](/images/og-hyper-ide-2.jpg)

 Hyper IDE also provides integrated autocomplete if your editor has focus and you click CTRL+SPACE in Windows or FN+CONTROL+SPACE on your Mac.
 This allows you to very rapidly create Hyperlambda code, while having Hyper IDE ensure your code is using existing slots.
-Click the _"Shortkeys"_ button to see a list of all keyboard shortcuts Hyper IDE provides.
 Notice, these keyboard shortcuts are only available when your code editor has focus.

 ![Screenshot of Hyper IDE's autocomplete feature with Hyperlambda](/images/hyper-ide-actions.jpg)

 ## Hyper IDE features

 Hyper IDE is not a fully fledged IDE, and cannot compare to something like VS Code or Visual Studio.
-However, its purpose is to function as an extension on top of the endpoint generator, giving you code editing capabilities of your generated Hyperlambda files - In addition to rapidly allowing you to create [workflows](/workflows/) and edit Hyperlambda files and use AI to generate or modify existing code.
+However, its purpose is to function as an extension on top of the endpoint generator, giving you code editing capabilities of your generated Hyperlambda files - In addition to rapidly allowing you to edit Hyperlambda files and use AI to generate or modify existing code.

 You _can_ use Hyper IDE to edit TypeScript, Ruby, HTML, and C# code, but we don't recommend replacing it with your existing code editor, since other IDEs have much more features here than Hyper IDE.
 However, the opposite is also true, implying Hyper IDE has features your existing IDE does not have - Especially in regards to [Hyperlambda](/hyperlambda/).